David-Manniche/TheMarket/readme.txt

     => 035537 - Back and finish button visible on popup of product media => 032856 - Reference message added after sucessfully requesting new email address.
-    => 035519 - on moving item from one wish list to another getting invalid request
+    => 035519 - on moving item from one wish list to another getting invalid request => 035528 - Seller inventory list is getting shuffled on refereshing.
 Updates :
     => msg-1149612- Create functionality of copy to clipboard for option rows of seller inventory